FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/utils.md

 Check it out on [GitHub](https://github.com/FACT-Finder-Web-Components/java-proxy-utils)

-With this library you can easily hook into a Servlet based java proxy and prepare a request for the FACT-Finder instance.
+With this library you can easily hook into a Servlet based java proxy and prepare a request for the FactFinder instance.
-The FACT-Finder Web Components work with a special CORS handler for security and authentication.
-Therefore you need to route the HTTP OPTIONS request from the shop to FACT-Finder.
+The FactFinder Web Components work with a special CORS handler for security and authentication.
+Therefore you need to route the HTTP OPTIONS request from the shop to FactFinder.
 The proxy-utils allows you with just a few lines of code to handle that usecase.
 ```java
 private ProxyUtils          utils;